pytest-dev/pytest/doc/en/logging.rst

             pass

-Lastly all the logs sent to the logger during the test run are made available on the fixture in the form of both the LogRecord instances and the final log text.
+Lastly all the logs sent to the logger during the test run are made available on the fixture in the form of both the ``logging.LogRecord`` instances and the final log text.
 This is useful for when you want to assert on the contents of a message::

     def test_baz(caplog):